The Fate of Atlas

 Apparently, some men love the Atlas type as well, as we can see from these architectural uses of his figure, called atlantes, whose postures are like Michelangelo's Dying Slave in their obvious homoeroticism.
 These Atlases do not seem to be suffering—far from it.

 I was surprised to learn that John Singer Sargent had done a painting of Atlas, one which is even more erotic than the atlantes.
-I had always thought of Sargent as a portrait painter of upper-class women, but he did a number of Christian-themed paintings as well as this portrayal of Atlas and his daughters, the Hesperides.
+I had always thought of Sargent as a portrait painter of upper-class women, (I was wrong about this.) but he did a number of mythology-themed paintings, including this portrayal of Atlas and his daughters, the Hesperides.
 The Hesperides are the nymphs of the evening (among other things, for their legends and many and confused), and so it is natural that they are shown sleeping.
 Their naked figures are recumbent and intertwined, in poses that are at once erotic, lesbian, and incestuous.
 The Atlas of this painting is the most crushed of all, and unlike most versions he is fully naked.
 I am not sure of the meaning of this juxtaposition, but to me it seems to invite a lustful and sadistic gaze.
-All in the name of art.
-Look closely at the sphere Atlas is carrying and you will see zodiac signs, indicating that Sargent knew that he supported the heavens rather than the earth.
+All in the name of art, I suppose.
+Look closely at the sphere Atlas is carrying and you will see zodiac signs, indicating that Sargent knew that Atlas supported the heavens rather than the earth.

 Peter's Atlas strikes the perfect balance between the realism of Atlas' physique and the symbolism of his holding up the globe.
 He is happy with his place in the cosmos.
 His task requires strength and effort, but is not punishment, and he does not suffer from his accepted burden.
 He gazes benevolently up at a world that is of manageable size.
 He is graceful.
 He is masculine without being inappropriately erotic.
 Notice that he is kneeling on Jupiter.
 It was Jupiter (Zeus) who sentenced him to his punishment, but Peter's Atlas turns the tables on him.

-This is a Randian reading of the myth, in line with Brenner's adherence to Rand's philosophy, because Rand believed that productive titans support the world and deserve to be exalted for it.
+This is a Randian reading of the myth, in line with Peter's adherence to Rand's philosophy, because like Rand Peter obviously believes that productive titans support the world and deserve to be exalted for it (the statue is in the lobby of a business' headquarters).
 But there is a twist.
-Rand situated her giant in a realist world, in a dystopia that scorned him, while Peter puts his in an ideal world in which he can receive his proper esteem.
+Rand situated her giant in a realist world, in a dystopia that scorned him, while Peter puts his in an ideal world in which he can exist without suffering and receive his proper esteem.
 This is the Atlas who does not need to shrug.

 One of the fascinating things about mythological figures is how they are reworked over the centuries.
-Winterson is explicit about her desire to tell the Atlas tale her own way, and Rand frequently rang variations on the old stories.
+Winterson is explicit about her desire to tell the Atlas myth her own way, and Rand frequently rang variations on the old stories.
 These many versions share a genotype, but that genotype is expressed as dramatically different phenotypes due to the variety of individual matrices in which they gestate.
 There is the Atlas who is the prisoner of fate and the Atlas who walks away from his fate.
 And there are even Atlases who do not need to escape their situation at all.
-If there is one lesson to be gleaned from the archetype in all of its manifestations, it is this: No matter what narrative we may seem to be born in, we are giants, and it is within our power to rewrite our destiny.
+If there is one lesson to be gleaned from this panoply of interpretations, it is this: A story may be told in many different ways.
+There are giants who hold up the world, but their tale—and by extension our tale—is ultimately written by ourselves.
+In the end there is no such thing as fate.

 If you liked this essay, you might also enjoy my collection of essays about authenticity: Killing Cool: Fantasy vs Reality in American Life, available on Amazon.